Justin Diehl: Club career

 On 7 August 2020, Diehl signed his first professional contract with FC Köln until 2023.
 He made his professional debut for Köln on 21 January 2023.

+On 22 May 2024, VfB Stuttgart announced that they had signed Diehl on a five-year-contract.
+He officially joined on 1 July 2024.

 International career

 Born in Germany, Diehl is of Ghanaian descent.
 He is a youth international for Germany, having played up to the Germany U19s.